3kh0/ext-remover/README.md

 ## Corkey *Corrupt extensions*

-Corkey does indeed include power washing the Chromebook, which wipes local data including everything under "My files," so I suggest you select everything you want to drag and back up to Google Drive if that's available for your account.
+Corkey does indeed include power washing the Chromebook, which wipes local data, including everything under "My files," so I suggest you select everything you want to drag and back up to Google Drive if that's available for your account.

 1. Esc+Refresh+Power and re-enroll (Enter recovery page), or you can just powerwash.
 2. Log into your Chromebook and immediately turn off WiFi and do refresh+power to instant-restart.